awslabs/graphstorm/docs/source/api/notebooks/index.rst

 Besides the Command Line Interfaces (CLIs), GraphStorm releases a set of Application Programming Interfaces (APIs) for users to build their own Graph Machine Learning (GML) components and pipelines.
 To help users to better use these APIs, we provide a set of Jupyter notebooks as examples.
 Users can download these notebooks and related python files, and then run them locally in the GraphStorm standalone mode.

 These notebooks all use the same ACM data as discussed in the :ref:`User Your Own Data Tutorial<use-own-data>`.
-Users create the required dataset and explore details of the it by running the **Notebook 0: Data Prepare** notebook.
+Users create the required dataset and explore details of it by running the **Notebook 0: Data Prepare** notebook.

 The **Notebook 1** provides an example that demonstrate how to reproduce the node classification training and inference pipeline that is identical as the :ref:`Step 3: Launch training and inference scripts on your own graphs<launch_training_oyog>` does.
 While the **Notebook 2** provides another example that use the same dataset, but conduct a link prediction training and inference pipeline.